“Lively, memorable and inspiring.” Kaaren Sutcliffe

 - Audio interview on developmental editing – Dan Janal Podcast

-- Introduction to Self-Editing for Writers online course, with details which also apply to the in-person workshops.
+- Strengthen Your Book online course, with details which also apply to the in-person workshops.

 - Presentation on beta readers at the Alliance of Independent Authors online conference 2017.

-1. Perfect Your Book – self-editing for writers
+1. Strengthen Your Book – revision and self-editing for writers

 Length: 1 hour to 4 hours, adaptable to your event